SAP-samples/hda-cross-pm-samples/tutorials/sap-business-data-cloud-content/04-onboard-data-products/README.md

 1. Log into the SAP Business Data Cloud Cockpit.
 <img src="./images/BDCCockpit_login.png"  width="1000"/>

-2. In the cockpit, open the tab **Insight Applications and Data Packages**.
+2. In the cockpit, open the tab **Intelligent Applications and Data Packages**.
 This tab shows all the Intelligent Applications and Data Packages that are available for installation. <br/>
 <img src="./images/insight_apps_data_packages.png"  width="1000"/>

 3. Search for the Data Package that you want to activate.
 In this exercise, we will activate the **SAP S/4HANA Financial Operations Data Products**.
 This data package is available for activation and includes two data products.